Galectin-3: Function

 Galectin-3 has an affinity for beta-galactosides and exhibits antimicrobial activity against bacteria and fungi.

 This protein has been shown to be involved in the following biological processes: cell adhesion, cell activation and chemoattraction, cell growth and differentiation, cell cycle, and apoptosis.
 Given galectin-3's broad biological functionality, it has been demonstrated to be involved in cancer, inflammation and fibrosis, heart disease, and stroke.
 Studies have also shown that the expression of galectin-3 is implicated in a variety of processes associated with heart failure, including myofibroblast proliferation, fibrogenesis, tissue repair, inflammation, and ventricular remodeling.

 Galectin-3 associates with the primary cilium and modulates renal cyst growth in congenital polycystic kidney disease.

 The functional roles of galectins in cellular response to membrane damage are rapidly expanding.
-It has recently shown that Galectin-3 recruits ESCRTs to damaged lysosomes so that lysosomes can be repaired.
+It has been recently shown that Galectin-3 recruits ESCRTs to damaged lysosomes so that lysosomes can be repaired.

 Clinical significance

+Early Neurodevelopment

+In early murine embryogenesis, Galectin-3 is known to be expressed in the trophectoderm, notochord, and embryonic macrophages, but its functions in neurodevelopment remain unclear.
+Details as to how Galectin-3 regulates murine neurogenesis continue to evolve.
+In the subventricular zone (SVZ), Galectin-3 was shown to be important for neuroblast migration, acting possibly through an EGFR-based mechanism.
+Galectin-3 has also been implicated in gliogenesis.
+In the postnatal ventricular subventricular zone (V-SVZ), Galectin-3 expression was shown to be necessary for optimal gliogenesis, as reduced expression of Galectin-3 led to a reduction in gliogenesis.

+Galectin-3 expression levels also affect glia subpopulations differently.
+Increasing Galectin-3 expression suppressed oligodendrogenesis and induced astrogenesis by virtue of BMP signaling.
+Galectin-3 binds BMPR1α and increases BMP signaling in the V-SVZ.
+Galectin-3 also binds to β-catenin, an important component of adherens junctions, potentially linking its activity to Wnt signaling pathways.
+Knockdown of Galectin-3 increases Wnt signaling in the postnatal SVZ, furthering support for its potential involvement as a regulator or component of these pathways.

+Galectin-3 expression has also been reported in stem cell niches of human and murine embryonic brain tissue, and has recently been revealed to play a role in the process of gyrification in the brain.
+Galectin-3 is necessary to establish apical-basal polarity (ABP) in human embryonic stem cells (hESCs) during neural differentiation, and Galectin-3 inhibition disrupts the apical distribution of junctional complex proteins in vitro.
+In fetal brains of female mice treated with Galectin-3 inhibitors, the integrity of tight junctions in the ventricular zone (VZ) was lost, leading to early delamination of neural stem cells and increased vertical divisions.
+Unlike humans, the cerebral cortex of lower mammalian species such as mice do not have cortical folds (see gyri and sulci), but instead have lissencephalic cortices (smooth brain).
+Recently, it was reported that both pharmacological inhibition and genetic deletion of Galectin-3 caused sulci to appear in the developing mouse cerebral cortex.